SaifOver9000/SoftwareEngineering1-Project/README.md

 # SoftwareEngineering1-Project
 # We are going to create the project over here,
-# lets break it down into smaller sections
+# let's break it down into smaller sections

+# P1: Basic POS interaction between the User and the System
+# TODO: